 For all of those reasons and so many more, I would highly recommend HSS to anyone.
 You’re at the best hospital, in the greatest city, being cared for by some of the best minds in their fields.
 What more could any patient ask for?

 This past December, two days before Christmas, I was leaving my gym and was hit by a car while in a crosswalk.
 It was a devastating accident!
 Long story short, I sustained many injuries, which included two fractured knees and extensive ligament damage including a totally ruptured a C1.

 I was told by the first orthopedic surgeon I saw I would need surgery on both knees, which was too complicated for him and he referred me to another M.D.
+I was distraught!

 I began my own research and found Dr. McCarthy, even online she resonated with me.
 I had made up my mind.
 I could and would heal myself with the help of the right doc, and I did!

 Dr. McCarthy listened to me.
 She worked with me as I set goals to recovery.
 She was also always encouraging, and supportive.